wso2/docs-mg/en/docs/how-tos/analytics/choreo-based-analytics/quick-start-guide.md

 # Choreo Based Analytics Getting Started Guide

+!!! note
+    Refer to the [compatibility documentation]({{base_path}}/faqs/#compatibility) to confirm the supported update level for this feature.

 API Microgateway offers analytics as a cloud service.
-Therefore, you need to register with the analytics cloud in order to use API Manager Analytics.
+Therefore, you need to register with the analytics cloud in order to use API Microgateway Analytics.
 Follow the instructions below to get started with analytics:

 ## Step 1 - Sign in to Choreo